Skip to content

 Vue Introduction

-A typical .vue file includes;
+A typical .vue file includes:

 • A <template> block for HTML markup

-• A <script> block for js logic
+• A <script setup> block for TypeScript logic

-• A <style> block for css styling
+• A <style scoped> block for CSS styling

 <template>